 Coin and Stamp Sets

 Because many commemorative stamps have been issued over the years, it follows that some commemorative coin issues celebrate the same or similar topics.
-The Coin and Stamp Sets offered by the United States Mint incorporated unused USPS postage stamps and the newly issued commemorative coins.
+The Coin and Stamp Sets (Buy on eBay) offered by the United States Mint incorporated unused USPS postage stamps and the newly issued commemorative coins.

 The first Coin and Stamp Set was issued for the 1993 Bill of Rights program.
 This was followed in later years by the 1996 National Community Service Silver Dollar, which contained a stamp featuring Augustus Saint-Gaudens, whose design had been used for the coin.
 Th 1998 Black Revolutionary War Patriots and 2005 Marine Corps programs also had coin and stamp sets.
 Some other products such as Coinage and Currency Sets or Coin and Chronicles Sets also included stamps.